Huaxia Dresses – The Evolution of Chinese Traditional Wear

 Huaxia Dresses - The Evolution of Chinese Traditional Wear-70

-In 1243 A.D., a 17-year-old girl passed away.
+In 1243 A.D., a 17--old girl passed away.
 The grieving relatives put up to 354 pieces of clothing and silk fabrics in her tomb, covering almost all high-end fabrics, ranging from underwear to socks.

 Huaxia Dresses - The Evolution of Chinese Traditional Wear-71